promisegrid/promisegrid/README.md

 # PromiseGrid

-PromiseGrid is a decentralized computing, communications, and governance system.
-PromiseGrid is to computation what the Internet is to communication -- the Internet is a decentralized network;
+PromiseGrid is a consensus-based computing, communications, and governance system.
+It's designed specifically to address the problems of collaborative work and leadership that plague organizations and communities, including non-profits, corporations, and governments.

-PromiseGrid is a decentralized computer.
+PromiseGrid is to computation what the Internet is to communication -- the Internet is a decentralized network; PromiseGrid is a decentralized computer.
 Owned and operated by its users rather than any single legal entity, the grid is scalable and resilient, growing as users join.

 This document is a high-level overview of the project.